Rugger Ardizoia

-Rinaldo Joseph "Rugger" Ardizoia (November 20, 1919 – July 19, 2015) was a Major League Baseball pitcher.
+Rinaldo Joseph "Rugger" Ardizoia (November 20, 1919 – July 19, 2015) was an Italian born Major League Baseball pitcher.
 The 5"11", 180 lb. right-hander was one of only seven Italian natives to ever play in the big leagues.
 He appeared in one game for the New York Yankees in 1947 and, at the time of his death, was the oldest living former member of the team.

 Biography

 Ardizoia was born in Oleggio, Italy.
 The 27-year-old rookie took the mound on April 30, 1947, at Sportsman's Park in the bottom of the seventh inning with the Yankees trailing the St. Louis Browns.
 He pitched two innings for New York and faced a total of 10 batters, giving up four hits, a walk, and two earned runs.
 The final score was Browns 15, Yankees 5.
 Ardizoia was credited with a game finished.